josebarbamontoya/chrono-sta/examples/README.txt

 This directory contains data files analyzed in:

 Barba-Montoya et al. (2024).
-Assembling the tree of life through the integration of chronology and phylogeny. https://doi.org/...
+Integrating phylogenies with chronology to assemble the Tree of Life. https://doi.org/...

 Two directories containing example datasets: